SpiralUltimate/GDT/README.md

 # GDT
- GDT, short for Godot Tools, is a helpfull command line interface for godot
+ GDT, short for Godot Tools, is a helpful command line interface for godot

 ## Documentation
- markdown documentation can be found in the docs folder.
+ Markdown documentation can be found in the docs folder.